The Legal and Moral Aspects of Salvation

 7. If all events have been determined beforehand by divine decree, how can we, or even God, take history seriously?
 And since the gospel is history, how can we take the gospel seriously?
 Does not a deterministic view of history empty history of any real content?

 8. One who follows the Reformed view of election is led to seek his sense of security in his own piety.
 This, it has been pointed out, is inevitable since the "perseverance of the saints" is the only real evidence that the Calvinist has of his election.
 Despite the much vaunted objectivity of the Calvinistic view of election, the Reformed believer can only ground his certainty of election on his subjective experience.

-There appear to be three options open to the Reformed Christian at this point:
+There appear to be a few options open to the Reformed Christian at this point: